humberto-ortiz/megaprobe-lab/content/josefina.md

 # Weekly Reports
 ## Second semester

+## Week 16: 5/1/17 - 5/7/17

+I am still working on building the ranked list.
+It should be up shortly.

+## Week 15: 4/24/17 - 4/31/17

+I have been working on building a ranked list of differential expression to be able to find contigs with a great degree of differential expression more easily.

+## Week 14: 4/17/17 - 4/23/17

+Inspired by Dr. Corrada-Bravo's talk, I have been working on improving Datatube's visualization components to include the differential expression number on each color block.

 ## Week 13: 4/10/17 - 4/16/17

 I assembled the transcript families and I am re-running BLAST on both directions; I added a parameter to specify the output to be in XML format, which can be parsed using BioPython: